mlopes/marco-lopes.com/articles/_posts/2017/2017-09-11-OSD-for-showing-STDOUT-in-xmonad.md

 Because in Haskell all functions are [curried](https://en.wikipedia.org/wiki/Currying)  by default, when we do this, we actually get back a function with the signature `ScreenId -> DzenConfig`.
+The reason why we get something of this type back, is because we've applied the two Int parameters to the function, so we get back a function that requires only the two last ones, and will always use `800` and `30` as the two first parameters.

 Now, if you look at the signature of `onCurr`:

 ```haskell
 onCurr :: (ScreenId -> DzenConfig) -> DzenConfig